mangeshkokse/K8s/K8-QA.md

 Kubernetes uses this architecture to manage containerized applications across a distributed environment.

-# 3. How are Kubernetes and Docker Linked?
+# Q. How are Kubernetes and Docker Linked?

 - **Docker** is a platform for building, packaging, and running containers.
 It helps developers create isolated environments for applications using container images.
 - **Kubernetes** is an orchestration platform that automates the deployment, scaling, and management of these containers across multiple machines (nodes).

-# 4. Docker Engine in Kubernetes
+# Q. Docker Engine in Kubernetes

 In Kubernetes, **Docker Engine** is a container runtime used to build, run, and manage containers.
 It is responsible for pulling container images, starting containers, and handling their execution lifecycle.